robin0800/manjaro-tools/README.md

 Packages-Livecd
-contains packages you only want on livecd but not installed on the target system with installer dault files are in shared folderand can be symlinked or defined in a real file
+contains packages you only want on livecd but not installed on the target system with installer default files are in shared folder and can be symlinked or defined in a real file

 If you need a custom livecd-overlay, create a overlay-livecd folder in your profile, and symlink from shared/overlay-livecd/<your_selection> and add your modification.

 2. buildpkg

 buildpkg is the chroot build script oi manjaro-tools.
-It it run in a abs/pkgbuilds directory which contains directories with PKGBUILD It can be configure with manjaro-tools.conf or by args buildpackage creates by default a pkg cache dir in /var/cache/manjaro-tools/ Subdirectories will be created when building for the brach and architecture.
+It it run in a abs/pkgbuilds directory which contains directories with PKGBUILD.
+It can be configured with manjaro-tools.conf or by args. buildpkg creates by default a pkg cache dir in /var/cache/manjaro-tools/ Subdirectories will be created when building for the branch and architecture.

 A word on makepkg.conf PKGDEST manjarotools.conf supports the makepkg.conf variables